ndiesslin/portfolio-gatsby/content/blog/mjml-vs-foundation-for-emails/index.md

 ---
 title: MJML vs Foundation for Emails(ink)
-date: "2020-05-19"
+date: "2020-04-19"
 description: An overview of MJML compared to Foundation for Emails and an example use of each.
 ---

 ## intro:

-Two crucial aspects of marketing that we deal with on a daily basis here at Augeo Marketing are email creation and email campaigns.
+Two crucial aspects of marketing that we deal with on a daily basis are email creation and email campaigns.
 Email campaigns not only generate returns to your business, but give your company more visibility.

 ### Problem: